 Development started in 2003.
 It was based on the clearly readable and well-known Lemania 5100.
 The SZ01chronograph movement is designed so that any watch using it can also feature a centre-mounted, jump 60-minute stopwatch.
 This allows stop times to be taken even more simply, quickly and accurately.
 The EZM 10, a Mission Timer made from high-strength titanium, is the result of many years of development work on the SZ01.

-Aachen University of Applied Sciences and Sinn Spezialuhren present the first technical standard for pilot watches (Technischer Standard Fliegeruhren – TESTAF) on 19 July 2012 at the headquarters of the leading helicopter and aircraft component manufacturer Eurocopter in Donauwörth.
+Aachen University of Applied Sciences and Sinn Spezialuhren present the first technical standard for pilot watches (Technischer Standard Fliegeruhren – TESTAF) on 19 July 2012 at the German headquarters of the leading helicopter and aircraft component manufacturer Airbus Helicopters (formerly Eurocopter) in Donauwörth.
 The development of this technical standard breaks new ground, as there was previously no suitable standard for pilot watches.
 TESTAF, the result of a research project at the initiative of Sinn Spezialuhren, ensures that a pilot watch meets all time measurement requirements during flight operations in accordance with visual and instrument flight regulations.